 If you cannot see properly, it can seriously affect your quality of life and ability to perform even simple daily activities like reading or driving.
 If you suffer from macular degeneration, the clearest, central part of your vision may become distorted or blurred.
 Your macula is located in the center of your retina, the tissue at the back of your eye that senses light and sends signals to your brain so you can see.
 At Grin Eye Care, we can help you monitor and manage both wet and dry macular degeneration to preserve your vision.
-Contact our Olathe or Leawood office to learn more about this condition or schedule a consultation with one of our doctors.
+At Grin Eye Care, we can help you monitor and manage both wet and dry macular degeneration to preserve your vision.
+Contact us today to schedule a consultation with one of our doctors at our Olathe or Leawood office.

 A Closer Look at Macular Degeneration